hassanhabib/Refugee.Core/CONTRIBUTING.md

 [The Standard Systems Design & Architecture](https://www.youtube.com/watch?v=eHnjdR9DvGk)

 > "The Standard is my interpretation of SOLID principles and many other practices and patterns that continue to enrich our designs and development to achieve truly solid systems.
 The Standard aims to help every engineer find guidance in their day-to-day work.
 But more importantly, the Standard can ensure every engineer that when they need to build rugged systems that can land on the moon, solve the most complex problems, and ensure the survival of humankind and its evolution--they have the guidance required."
+>

-Quoted from "The Standard" by Hassan Habib.
+> "The Standard" by Hassan Habib.

 If you have a question around how we do things, check to see if it is documented there.